How to Fix api-ms-win-core-path-l1-1-0.dll

 3. Malware/virus activity: Trojans deleting or hijacking DLL files

-4. Registry errors: Invalid references to DLL locations
+4. Registry issues: Invalid references to DLL locations

 5. Software conflicts: Recently installed apps overwriting system files